bilaldurrani/DistributedCounter/README.md

 # Known issues:

-2. If a node goes down, then the remaining nodes will still try to keep sending it their state information.
+1. If a node goes down, then the remaining nodes will still try to keep sending it their state information.
 This will decrease performance as a Timout has to happen.
 This can be fixed using a circtuit breaker and stop sending updates to the offline node.

-3. If all node's counters count to be larged then int.max, then an overflow exception will be thrown.
+2. If all node's counters count to be larged then int.max, then an overflow exception will be thrown.
 Can possible use big integer just for calculating the count.

+3. The nodes communicate to each other over HTTP calls.
+This is an anti pattern for CRDT and actually brings scalability down.
+But as the communication is hiden behind `IConnectionManager`, it would be easier to swith HTTP with something else without a lot of refactoring.
+Some approaches better would be:
+- Sockets.
+But management of the sockets would have gotten very complicated.
+- Some gossip protocol which would have shared the node states node by node.
+- Akka distributed data (which would have also handeled the data sharing).

 **Test Coverage: 97.6% - See folder /TestCoverageReport** (But some tests don't verify 100% each property used)